Peyronie’s disease is a condition where scar tissue develops in the penis, causing a curved or painful erection.

 It is a prescription compounded medication that is applied directly to the skin.
 Verapamil belongs to the class of medications known as calcium channel blockers.
 The gel has been designed to carry the verapamil through the skin and deliver it to the Peyronie’s plaque.
 The proprietary formula allows for minimal absorption into the blood, while maximizing the concentration of verapamil in the plaque and surrounding tissue.

-Patients should do everything they can to improve their vascular and aerobic health.
-Exercise is very important as is a good diet.
-Lifestyle changes may allow a man to achieve an erection more easily, allowing him to continue having sex, even when he has Peyronie’s disease.
-Some of the potential lifestyle changes a man can try include:
+Patients should focus on improving their vascular and aerobic health.
+Regular exercise and a balanced diet are essential.
+Lifestyle changes may help a man achieve an erection more easily, allowing him to continue enjoying sexual activity even with Peyronie’s disease.
+Some lifestyle changes to consider include:

 Related Content